Skip to main content

 so \(\phi'\) takes values in \(M^H\text{.}\) Thus the sequence is exact at \(H^1(G,M)\text{;}\) exactness at \(H^i(G/H,M^H)\) is similar but easier.

-If \(r>1\text{,}\) we induct on \(r\) by dimension shifting.
-Recall (from Proposition 3.2.6) that there is an injective homomorphism \(M \to \Ind^G_1 M\) of \(G\)-modules.
+If \(r \gt 1\text{,}\) we induct on \(r\) by dimension shifting.
+Recall (from Proposition 3.2.6) that there is an injective homomorphism \(M \to \Ind^G_1 \Res^G_1 M\) of \(G\)-modules.
 Let \(N\) be the \(G\)-module which makes the sequence

-\begin{equation*} 0 \to M \to \Ind^G_{1} M \to N \to 0 \end{equation*}
+\begin{equation*} 0 \to M \to \Ind^G_{1} \Res^G_1 M \to N \to 0 \end{equation*}

 exact.
-We construct a commutative diagram
+We will prove the claim by constructing a commutative diagram

-Figure 4.2.15.
+Figure 4.2.14.

-The second vertical arrow arises from the long exact sequence for \(G\)-cohomology; since \(\Ind^G_{1} M\) is an induced \(G\)-module, this arrow is an isomorphism.
-Similarly, the third vertical arrow arises from the long exact sequence for \(H\)-cohomology, and it is an isomorphism because \(\Ind^G_1 M\) is also an induced \(H\)-module; moreover, \(H^i(H, N) = 0\) for \(i=1, \dots, r-2\text{.}\) Finally, taking \(H\)-invariants yields another exact sequence
+In Figure 4.2.14, the second vertical arrow arises from the long exact sequence for \(G\)-cohomology; since \(\Ind^G_{1} \Res^G_1 M\) is an induced \(G\)-module, this arrow is an isomorphism.
+Similarly, the third vertical arrow arises from the long exact sequence for \(H\)-cohomology, and it is an isomorphism because \(\Ind^G_1 \Res^G_1 M\) is also an induced \(H\)-module; moreover, \(H^i(H, N) = 0\) for \(i=1, \dots, r-2\text{.}\)

-\begin{equation*} 0 \to M^H \to (\Ind^G_1 M)^H \to N^H \to H^1(H, M) = 0\text{,} \end{equation*}
+\begin{equation*} 0 \to M^H \to (\Ind^G_1 \Res^G_1 M)^H \to N^H \to H^1(H, M) = 0\text{.} \end{equation*}

-so we may take the long exact sequence for \(G/H\)-cohomology to obtain the first vertical arrow; it is an isomorphism because \((\Ind^G_1 M)^H\) is an induced \(G/H\)-module.
-The induction hypothesis implies that the top row is exact, so the bottom row is also exact.
+We may take the long exact sequence for \(G/H\)-cohomology to obtain the first vertical arrow; it is an isomorphism because \((\Ind^G_1 \Res^G_1 M)^H\) is an induced \(G/H\)-module.
+More generally, for any abelian group \(A\text{,}\) we have an isomorphism \((\Ind^G_1 A)^H \cong \Ind^{G/H}_1 A\) of \(G/H\)-modules.
+The point is that \(Z[G/H] \cong Z[G]^H\) via the map \([gH] \mapsto \sum_{h \in H} [gh]\text{.}\)

 Proof.